DFE-Digital/teaching-vacancies/app/views/content/jobseeker-guides/write-a-great-teaching-job-application-in-five-steps.md

 ---
 ![3 teachers sat on sofas having an engaging and relaxed conversation in a canteen area of a school.](/content-assets/jobseeker-guides/write-a-great-teaching-job-application-800x300.jpg)

-Your personal statement is your first opportunity to show the school you’re a great fit for the job, and gets you closer to being shortlisted for an interview.
-The more you show how your skills and interests match the school’s ethos and values, the better.
-We've spoken to a range of teachers to get their top tips for success.
+Make a great first impression and get an interview for the teaching job you want with this advice from experienced teaching staff.
+We’ve spoken to experienced teachers to get their top tips for success.

 ## 1. Be professional, even with your email address
 Make sure you have a professional email address.
 Something like FirstName.SecondName@example.com is a good bet.
 Avoid using a humorous or childish email address you might have had when you were younger.